Find & Fix the Japanese Keyword Hack[Complete Guide]

 To fix the Japanese Keyword Hack is a not an easy work, so it’s only natural to be worried about how complicated cleaning it up is going to be.
 But with MalCare, it’s just one click.

-Once the hack has been detected, you can clean up the malware yourself by clicking on ‘Auto-clean’:
+Step 1: Once malware has been detected, you can clean up the malware yourself by clicking on ‘Auto-clean’:

 As we mentioned earlier, sometimes the hacker’s code is also used in plugins/themes.
 If you delete the code used by the plugin/theme, your site could break.